klukoff/developer-documents/Microdata/App Microdata.en.md

 ### Other

-Aside from the above-mentioned properties, please consult the following document for additional custom properties [Schema.org Documentation](http://schema.org/SoftwareApplication).
+Aside from the above-mentioned properties, please consult the following document for additional custom properties: [Schema.org Documentation](http://schema.org/SoftwareApplication).